Updated August 2023

 Will I be fined $1,000 without a warning?

 It is the applicant’s responsibility to comply with the terms and conditions required by the City of New York’s Open Restaurants program.
-Failure to comply increases your risk of receiving notice to remedy the deficiencies within 24 hours.
-If you fail to comply after such notice, the City will actively enforce all laws and rules, including but not limited to those that protect its rights of way and ensure the safety and service provided by the City’s rights of way, and may include a $1,000 fine.
+Failure to comply increases your risk of receiving Notice to Correct.
+If you fail to comply after such notice, the City will actively enforce all laws and rules, including but not limited to those that protect its rights of way and ensure the safety and service provided by the City’s rights of way, and may include a $1,000 penalty.